Who can apply?

 Our grants for schools-based work (either directly to schools or via organisations working in schools) are designed to enhance educational opportunities and outcomes for pupils from financially poor Lambeth households (that is, families in receipt of means tested benefits, on very low incomes or without access to benefits).
 We take Pupil Premium - or being verifiably known to be slightly above the eligibility limit (e.g. in receipt of significant working tax credit) - as a proxy indicator of need.
 We are interested in receiving applications from projects that fit at least one of our five Governor Priorities (below).

-When reviewing which school-based projects to fund, the Governors are more likely to consider funding projects that fulfil the following criteria:
+When reviewing which school-based projects to fund, we are more keen to consider projects that fulfil the following criteria:

 Also, in making decisions on school-related projects, the Foundation will consider the geographical spread of its grants and the surrounding levels of deprivation in that school’s neighbourhood.
 In order to make sure there is a spread of school-related projects, a school can only have one active Walcot grant at a time.
 This includes a grant made directly to a community organisation or charity for a project that is taking place within the named school.